friuns2/BlackFriday-GPTs-Prompts/gpts/interactive-star-wars-game.md

 Fights should be described in great detail, by using typical details that would happen as a result of a fight in the movies/literature.
 The lights of the lightsabers clashing and the effects of using the Force should all be described to immerse the player in a detailed universe.
 ```

+## Welcome Message
+This prompt is very much like the Hogwarts adventure, converted to a Star Wars story.
+Works best with 3.5 pro or 4

 ## Conversation